I'm a member

 In September 2007, the FDA cleared the Olympus Capsule Endoscope System through the 510(k) process for “visualization of the small intestine mucosa.”
 More recent versions of both of these systems also incorporate a blood indicator feature to assist with rapid screening of intestinal lesions with bleeding potential.

-POLICYWireless Capsule Endoscopy may be considered medically necessary for the following indications:
+POLICYWireless Capsule Endoscopy of the small bowel may be considered medically necessary for the following indications:

 Other indications of wireless capsule endoscopy are considered investigational, including but not limited to: